agrc/deq-eid-skid/README.md

 ### Testing Locally

-You may test this project by running `python src/deq_eid/main.py`
+You may test this project by running `deq-eid-skid`.

 ## Publishing AGOL Items